Current to the best of our knowledge on March 12th, 2021

 What will happen to flower season, Formula 1, 75 years Liberation, Euro 2020, Eurovision, Gay Pride (Canal Parade) and SAIL?

-UEFA Euro 2020 the European Soccer competition (celebrating its 60th anniversary this year) has now officially been cancelled (decision has been made on March 17th, 2020).
-New dates have not been set but it will be in the summer of 2021, the name will remain Euro 2020.
+UEFA Euro 2020 the European Soccer competition (celebrating its 60th anniversary this year) has been cancelled.
+New dates have not been set, the name will remain Euro 2020.

-SAIL 2020 is now officially cancelled (Decided on: April 21st, 2020).
+SAIL 2020 is officially cancelled.
 This one is especially sour for many people, since it has also been said it can not be postposed.
 Normally the event only occurs once every five years.
 That means the next edition will be in 2025.
 It's a long wait.

 When is the next best time to travel to Holland?